tsackton/taelgar/Events/1600s/Battle of Shrevandurg.md

 ---
-tags: [event-source, status/stub]
+tags:
+  - event-source
+  - status/stub
 name: Battle of Shrevandurg
 typeOf: battle
+displayDefaults:
-displayDefaults: { definitiveArticle: "the"}
+  definitiveArticle: the
 ---
 # The Battle of Shrevandurg